Bee Buzz Box August 2024 Mite Bee Part VA –The Varroa Suggestion Box: Setting the Scene

 The hard miticides worked brilliantly at first, then ended up creating resistant mites.
 We never left our strips in for too long, and followed the instructions.
 Yet our mites became treatment-resistant soon enough.
 Plenty of beekeepers left the strips in almost [in]definitely because they thought that was best.
 Obviously it isn’t, you just get resistant mites more quickly.

-There are, however, other approaches emerging both in North America and in Europe that we shall explore in Part B.
+There are, however, other approaches emerging both in North America and in Europe and we shall explore those in Part B.

 Readings